Nobel Mendy

-Nobel Mendy (born 16 August 2004) is a Senegalese professional footballer who plays as a centre-back or left-back for club Rayo Vallecano, on loan from Real Betis.
+Nobel Mendy (born 16 August 2004) is a Senegalese professional footballer who plays as a centre-back or left-back for club Hull City and the Senegal national team.

 Club career

-Born in Guédiawaye, Mendy began playing football with his local football academy Guédiawaye FC, before moving to France with his family in 2015, where he played for SPN Vernon, Pacy Ménilles RC and FC Mantois 78.
+Born in Guédiawaye, Mendy began playing football with his local football academy Guédiawaye, before moving to France with his family in 2015, where he played for SPN Vernon, Pacy Ménilles and Mantois 78.

+Paris FC

-He signed a two-year contract with French Ligue 2 side Paris FC in June 2021.
-He made his professional debut with Paris FC in a 1–0 Ligue 2 victory against Pau FC on 26 December 2022.
+He signed a two-year contract with French side Paris FC in June 2021.
+He made his professional debut with Paris FC in a 1–0 Ligue 2 victory against Pau on 26 December 2022.

+Betis

 On 1 September 2023, Mendy moved on a loan to Betis Deportivo Balompié, the reserve team of Real Betis.
 He made his first team debut on 6 January 2024, starting in a 1–0 away loss to Deportivo Alavés in the Copa del Rey.

 On 6 June 2024, Betis announced that they exercised Mendy's buyout clause, with the player signing a three-year contract.
 He made his La Liga debut on 18 May 2025, starting in a 4–1 loss at Atlético Madrid.

+Betis

 On 20 August 2025, Mendy was loaned to Rayo Vallecano also in the top tier, for one year.
+On 12 June of the following year, he signed a permanent four-year contract with the club.

+Hull City

+On 12 August 2026, Mendy signed for newly promoted Premier League club Hull City for an undisclosed club record fee on a five-year deal.

+On 22 August 2026, Mendy made his debut and scored his first goal for the club, in a 2–0 home victory over Manchester United on the opening weekend of the season.